-SQMCI scores were reflective of 'good' macroinvertebrate community health at site 2, 'fair health at site 1b, and 'poor' health at sites 1a and 3.
-The SQMCI score recorded at site 2 was significantly higher than those recorded at the remaining three sites, and the SQMCI score at site 1b was significantly higher than those at both sites 1a and 3, (which were similar to one another).
-The differences in SQMCI score between the four sites surveyed can be attributed to subtle habitat differences between the sites, caused by changes in flow and potentially to a change in sampling methods employed between sites.
+SQMCI scores were reflective of 'very poor' macroinvertebrate community health at site 1, 'poor' health at sites 1b and 3 and 'good' health at site 2.
+The SQMCI score recorded at 'control' site 2 was significantly higher than that recorded at the three impacted sites.
+The differences in SQMCI score between the four sites surveyed can be attributed to habitat differences between the sites, but may also be associated with adverse effects from the leachate discharge.